Jerome-openclassroom/Mountain_Bocage_Soil_Analysis/README.md

 **Note on magnetite micro-aggregates and texture tests:**
 In soils with significant native magnetite grains, these particles can form micro-aggregates at sub-millimeter scale through residual magnetic attraction.
 Unlike chemical bonds, these physical bonds are unaffected by standard dispersants like NaOH.
 This hidden cohesion may hinder the full breakdown of the clay-humic complex during Lamotte or hydrometer texture tests, leading to an underestimation of clay fraction.
 A magnetic pre-treatment or correction may be advisable in magnetite-rich soils.

+**Speculative Hypothesis:**

+In soils naturally enriched with mobile native magnetite, heavy rainfall or snowmelt events can temporarily resuspend magnetite grains.
+Once suspended, these particles align with Earth’s geomagnetic field and self-assemble into micro-scale dipole clusters.
+This creates subtle, transient magnetic micro-anomalies that can signal the presence of local water accumulation zones (puddles, temporary ponds, seepage pockets).

+It is theoretically possible that certain magnetosensitive soil-dwelling species — microfauna or small macrofauna — could exploit these temporary magnetic gradients to detect and navigate towards moist microhabitats.
+Over evolutionary timescales, this behavior could confer an ecological advantage under fluctuating climate conditions, favoring survival and reproductive success.

+This idea remains a speculative research avenue, bridging soil physics, ethology, and evolutionary ecology.

 ### GENERAL CONCLUSIONS